fai-zaben/project-operationalize-a-achine-learning-microservice-api/README.md

 make setup
 ```

-3. install dependencies using the folowng command:
+3. install dependencies using the following command:

 ```
 make install